openebs-archive/openebs-docs/docs/prerequisites.md

 2. open-iscsi package installed and configured on the Kubernetes cluster

+   **Note:** Do not install open-iscsi / iscsi-initiator-utils on host nodes if a kubelet container, for example, Rancher Container Engine (RKE) already has the package installed.

 3. kubectl or helm installed and ready to use

 **Note:**